-The APU IACUC adheres to federal regulations designed to protect the well-being of animals in research.
+The APU IACUC adheres to federal regulations designed to protect the wellbeing of animals in research.
 The IACUC monitors the APU animal research program, facilities, and procedures.
 The IACUC ensures research compliance with the Animal Welfare Act, Public Health Service Policy on Humane Care and Use of Laboratory Animals, US Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training, and the guide for Care and Use of Laboratory Animals.
-Additional information can be found at: www.apu.edu/researchandgrants/ethics/.
+Additional information can be found on the ORG website.